MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 ![image](posts_working.png)

-If you don't see any posts, make sure that you have uploaded to some!
+If you don't see any posts, try uploading a few new ones!
 Use the Parse data browser to see how many post entries you have stored.

 #Conclusion